synthetic-microstructures/synthetmic/README.md

 The generated HTML file can be viewed via any browser of your choice.

-If you prefer a static figure, turn off interactive and save figure as pdf (can also be saved as png or jpeg):
+If you prefer a static figure, turn off `interactive` and save the figure as a pdf (it can also be saved as a png or jpeg):
 ```python
 plot_cells_as_pyvista_fig(
         generator=generator,